WebAssembly/design/JS.md

 [`BufferSource`](https://heycam.github.io/webidl/#common-BufferSource),
 then a `TypeError` is thrown.

-Otherwise, this function performs *validation* as defined by the WebAssembly spec and returns `true` if validation succeeded, `false` if validation failed.
+Otherwise, this function performs *validation* as defined by the [WebAssembly specification](https://github.com/WebAssembly/spec/blob/master/ml-proto/) and returns `true` if validation succeeded, `false` if validation failed.

 #### `WebAssembly.compile`